medzhidov/angular-share-every/README.md

 ## How to use
 If you use jQuery or naked javascript: you should add main.js for your html.
-If you use AngularJS: you should  add directive...
+If you use AngularJS: you should  add directive from angular-directive.js...
 In file with directives!)

 Then add next attributes for element in order to create share on click for this element: